raphaelmansuy/tutorials/07_agent/08_chapter.md

 - Monitoring and logging are built-in features

 ## Real-World Case Study: E-Commerce Personalization Engine

+> **Note:** This is a fictional case study created for educational purposes to illustrate ADK memory concepts and implementation patterns.
+The company "ShopSmart" and specific metrics are illustrative examples.

 ### The Challenge: Generic Shopping Experiences